TasengMancheykhun/parallel_programming/README.md

     * #pragma omp parallel for schedule(runtime) num_threads(T)
-      * Using an environment variable called 'OMP_SCHEDULE', which can be used to control the scheduling strategy and chunksize at runtime.
+      * Using environment variable called 'OMP_SCHEDULE', which can be used to control the scheduling strategy and chunksize at runtime.

       * Eg: export OMP_SCHEDULE = "dynamic,3"
+      * check: echo $OMP_SCHEDULE
+      * unset: unset OMP_SCHEDULE

     * #pragma omp parallel for schedule(auto)
+      * System automatically selects the most appropriate scheduling strategy

 ## open MPI concepts: